vauxite-org/typescript-logging/README.md

 Please visit: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) on how to get this.

 Note: The extension currently only integrates with the categorized way of logging.
-Current plan is to add support for log4j like logging as well in 0.3.
+Current plan is to add support for log4j like logging as well in a future 0.x release.

 ## Build